Longwater1234/WedemyServer/README.md

 [mysqldump file](src/main/resources/data_wedemy.sql) which contains sample data for testing.
 You may take a look at the [ERD diagram](src/main/resources/wedemy_erd.png).

-- CREATE new database called `wedemy` (any name is OK), with charset `utf8mb4`.
+- CREATE new schema called `wedemy` (any name is OK), with charset `utf8mb4`.
-- If possible, create a separate user in your MySQL (other than "_root_") and grant it full privileges ONLY to the "wedemy" db.
+- If possible, create a separate user in your MySQL (other than "_root_") and grant it full privileges ONLY to the  " wedemy" db.
 - To maintain consistent time-zone (UTC) with your Java app, ensure your JDBC connection URL has parameter `connectionTimeZone=UTC`.
 See example below.
 For native @Query's, use UTC_TIMESTAMP() or UTC_DATE().
   ```properties